 SD:

 Do they make the hot chocolate with real chocolate?

+MMK:

-MMK: .
-It’s awesome especially with extra whipped cream.
+Mmhmm.
+It’s awesome, especially with extra whipped cream.

 SD:

 Do you see a lot of local people you know at Stagecoach?

 MMK:

 That’s the thing about going just about anywhere in Cooperstown.
+You see lots of people.
 I’ll tell you a very funny story.
-A number of years ago the Hall of Fame began having a parade before the ajor eague game that was played on Doubleday ield and my grandsons and the boys had come to visit and we were all sitting on the side of the steps by the post office because the parade started in Cooper Park and turned on to Main treet so had a great view of who was coming as they came on to Main Street nd as each group around the corner I was calling out everybody’s name because I knew everybody and my grandson Patrick looked at me and said “Nana Mar do you know everybody in this parade?”
-And I was like “Patrick I’ go be honest with you, I don’t think I’m gonna know half the baseball players.”
-But I think I’ll know just about everybody else and they just couldn’t understand.
-If you’re a yearround resident there are very few people you won’t know.
+A number of years ago the Hall of Fame began having a parade before the Hall of Fame game, the Major League game that was played on Doubleday Field, and my grandsons and the boys had come to visit and we were all sitting on the side of the steps by the post office because the parade started in Cooper Park and turned on to Main Street so you had a great view of who was coming as they came on to Main Street.
+And as each group would come around the corner I was calling out everybody’s name because I knew everybody and my grandson Patrick looked at me and said, “Nana Mar, do you know everybody in this parade?”
+And I was like, “Patrick I’ve gotta be honest with you, I don’t think I’m gonna know half the baseball players.”
+But I think I’ll know just about everybody else, and they just couldn’t understand.
+If you’re a year-round resident there are very few people you won’t know by name.

 SD:

 Do you spend New Year’s in any particular way?

 MMK:

 No, that changes from year to year.
-For a number of years we always would go to the Bassett Hospital Gala which is held on New Year’s Eve but the party got bigger and bigger and louder and louder and the bands changed.
+For a number of years we always would go to the Bassett Hospital Gala, which is held on New Year’s Eve but the party got bigger and bigger and louder and louder and the bands changed.
 It wasn’t big band music anymore, it was more like Hootie and the Blowfish.
 We can’t dance to that.
 Since then we’ve been to first night in Oneonta, going to parties our friends throw.

 SD:

 Have you been to first night in Albany?